-- 13. Interest, at the rate determined from time to time in terms of section 80(1)(b) of the Public Finance Management Act, 1999 (Act No. 1 of 1999), from the date the expropriating authority, or the person on whose behalf the property was expropriated, takes possession of the expropriated property, shall accrue on any outstanding portion of the amount of compensation payable in accordance with section 12, and becomes payable in the manner contemplated in section 17, provided that- (a) if the expropriated owner or expropriated holder fails to comply with section 14(1) within the period referred to in that section, including any extension of such period, the amount so payable during the period of such failure and for 10 the purposes of the payment of interest, is not regarded as an outstanding (b) until the claimant complies with the requirement of section 17(5), the amount so payable during the period of such failure and for the purposes of the payment of interest, is not regarded as an outstanding amount; 15 (c) interest due in terms of this subsection must be regarded as having been paid on the date on which the amount has been made available or by prepaid registered post posted to the expropriated owner or the expropriated holder concerned, or electronically transferred to his or her account, as the case may 20 (d) a payment, utilisation or deposit of an amount in terms of section 17(2), 19(2) or 20(1) or (2) must be regarded as being a payment to the expropriated owner or an expropriated holder and no interest accrues on any such amount as from the date on which it has been so paid, utilised or deposited.
-25 Compensation claims 14.
-(1) An owner or a holder of an unregistered right who receives a notice of expropriation in terms of section 8(1) must, subject to section 25, within 20 days from the date on which that notice was served on that owner or holder deliver or cause to be delivered to the expropriating authority a written statement-(a) either confirming that the compensation as stipulated in such notice was 30 agreed to or, if applicable, indicating whether the offer of compensation stipulated in such notice is accepted; (b) if no compensation was offered, as in the case of an urgent expropriation in terms of section 22, or if such offer in the notice is not accepted, indicating the amount claimed by such owner or holder as just and equitable compensation; 35 (c) furnishing full particulars as to how the amount contemplated in paragraph (b) is made up, including a copy of a valuation, other professional report or other document that forms the basis of the compensation claimed, if any; (d) if the property expropriated is land, furnishing full particulars of- (i) improvements on the land that in the opinion of the owner or the 40 holder affect the value of that land; and all unregistered rights that exist in respect of such land and that he or she is aware of, including the name and address of the holder of such unregistered right and, if the unregistered right is contained in a written instrument in his or her possession or under his or her 45 control, a copy of that written instrument; - (e) the physical address or postal address and facsimile number, if any, to or at which further documentation in connection with the expropriation must be delivered: and - such information and annexing such documentation as may be prescribed by 50 the Minister in order to facilitate electronic payment of compensation to the expropriated owner or expropriated holder. - (2) If the property expropriated is land- - (a) the expropriated owner must deliver or cause to be delivered to the expropriating authority, subject to section 25, within 30 days of the 55 expropriating authority requesting, the title deed to such land or, if it is not in his or her possession or under his or her control, written particulars of the name and address of the person in whose possession or under whose control the title deed is; and
+- 14. (1) An owner or a holder of an unregistered right who receives a notice of expropriation in terms of section 8(1) must, subject to section 25, within 20 days from the date on which that notice was served on that owner or holder, deliver or cause to be delivered to the expropriating authority a written statement- - either confirming that the compensation as stipulated in such notice was agreed to or, if applicable, indicating whether the offer of compensation stipulated in such notice is accepted;

+- (b) if no compensation was offered, as in the case of an urgent expropriation in terms of section 22, or if such offer in the notice is not accepted, indicating the amount claimed by such owner or holder as just and equitable compensation; - (c) furnishing full particulars as to how the amount contemplated in paragraph (b) is made up, including a copy of a valuation, other professional report or other document that forms the basis of the compensation claimed, if any; - (d) if the property expropriated is land, furnishing full particulars of- - (i) improvements on the land that in the opinion of the owner or the holder affect the value of that land; and - (ii) all unregistered rights that exist in respect of such land that he or she is aware of, including the name and address of the holder of such unregistered right and a copy of any written instrument evidencing or giving effect to an unregistered right, in his or her possession or under his or her control; - (e) the physical address or postal address, facsimile number and email address, if any, to or at which further documentation in connection with the expropriation must be delivered; and - (f) such information and annexing such documentation as may be prescribed by the Minister in order to facilitate electronic payment of compensation to the expropriated owner or expropriated holder. - (2) If the property expropriated is land- - (a) the expropriated owner must deliver or cause to be delivered to the expropriating authority, subject to section 25, within 30 days of the expropriating authority requesting the title deed to such land or, if it is not in his or her possession or under his or her control, written particulars of the

-(b) the person referred to in paragraph (a) in whose possession the title deed may be, must deliver or cause to be delivered the title deed in question to the expropriating authority within 20 days of the expropriating authority requesting it, subject to section 25.
+- name and address of the person in whose possession or under whose control the title deed is; and - (b) the person referred to in paragraph (a) in whose possession the title deed may be, must deliver or cause to be delivered the title deed in question to the expropriating authority within 20 days of the expropriating authority requesting it, subject to section 25.